 Online property portals are a great first step in searching the market.
 Portals like these aggregate large volumes of properties, and it’s worthwhile to search thoroughly.
 Typically these sites will feature detailed search filters, allowing you to narrow down your search to the properties that suit you best in terms of price, size, and location.

 Oftentimes these sites will allow you to sign up for email updates, so you receive new listings in your mailbox that meet your criteria as soon as they’re posted.
 Staying up to date with new properties has become extremely crucial, as reacting quickly is essential if you are looking to purchase in today’s competitive German real estate market.

-We recommend that prospective buyers set up search profiles on the two most popular online portals: and Immowelt and ImmobilienScout24.
-Just these two portals account for about 80% of all listings in Germany and they are the go-to place for all sellers looking to sell their properties as quickly as possible.
+We recommend that prospective buyers set up search profiles on the two most popular online portals: Immowelt and ImmobilienScout24.
+Just these two portals account for about 80% of all listings in Germany and they are the go-to place for most sellers.
 Alternatively, you can check out the new platform GoVesta, which aggregates properties from real estate brokers across Germany.

 3. Project Developers

-Another option is to cut out the middleman, i.e. the real estate agent, and go straight to the source.
+Another option is to go straight to the source.
 Finding a property via a project developer can have a lot of advantages.
-For example, by buying directly from a developer you won’t have to pay any realtor fees, potentially saving you as much as 7,14% on the cost of your new home.
+For example, by buying directly from a developer you most likely won’t have to pay any realtor fees, potentially saving you as much as 7,14% on the cost of your new home.